bahtiyartan/troia/docs/48File.rst

 	DELETEFILE 'Demo.zip';

-Sample 1: Writing Files
+Exercise 1: Writing Files
 ---------------------------------

 Write a piece of TROIA code that:

 	- Writes the list of files in a given folder to a file.

-Sample 2: Working With Multiple Files
+Exercise 2: Working With Multiple Files
 -------------------------------------

-Modify the code that you write for previous example and write a TROIA code that
+Modify the code that you write for previous exercise and write a TROIA code that

 	- opens a file
 	- read blocks until the end of file.